 However, please remember that the estimated building costs shown for a plan are exactly that – estimates.
 When using this free tool, you need to keep in mind that actual costs can vary significantly from average and median cost estimates.

 Things like the final materials and finishes chosen as well as specific local code and market conditions, can also really impact the final costs.
 In addition, the free cost estimate calculator doesn’t include site development and certain other costs.

 So if you are still in the very early stages of your build, it might be worth it to use the free cost estimate calculator to get a very general idea of the costs involved.

 Top: Who wouldn't love this Contemporary Ranch style home with three bedrooms, two full bathrooms, a half bath, and rustic characteristics?
-The house includes an open Great Room floor plan, split master bedroom layout, mud room, and roomy kitchen with huge walk-in pantry.
-Bottom: the free cost-to-build estimate shows as a pop-up on the plan detail page when you click on the green "Free Cost Estimate" button on the page (Plan #161-1135).
+The house includes an open Great Room floor plan, split master bedroom layout, mudroom, and roomy kitchen with a huge walk-in pantry.
+Bottom: the free cost-to-build estimate shows a pop-up on the plan detail page when you click on the green "Free Cost Estimate" button on the page (Plan #161-1135).

 Have you found a house plan you love and would like to start building a real budget for your construction project?
 Then our paid Cost to Build Estimator is the perfect fit for you.

 Footnote: The lead image is a 3-bedroom, 3.5-bath Luxury Cottage style home under construction, taken by a drone overhead.
 For more information, see Plan #198-1095.